woman with short brown hair and a scarf, smiling

 After witnessing this dramatic change in him, I decided to go through the rigorous process of Slingerland training to help other kids find success.

-During the process of researching and educating myself on dyslexia, I found out that too often in the public school setting, teaching is done in a manner that doesn’t give enough consideration to the brain research and educational and cognitive psychology that support effective teaching and learning.
-One crucial missing piece is the importance of teaching spelling skills in a direct and explicit manner.
-The cognitive process that enables readers and spellers form permanent connections between a word's pronunciation, spelling, and meaning is called orthographic coding, and it is the missing link that has been left out of literacy instruction standards.
+During the process of researching and educating myself on dyslexia, I found out that too often in the public school setting, instruction does not fully reflect what we know from brain research and educational psychology about how children learn to read.
+One crucial missing piece is the explicit teaching of spelling.
+The cognitive process that enables readers and spellers to form lasting connections between a word’s pronunciation, spelling, and meaning—called orthographic coding—is a vital component often left out of literacy instruction.

 I embarked on this journey to advocate for the science of reading and to help struggling readers find success.

-An official dyslexia diagnosis is not necessary for parents to seek expert help for their struggling readers.
+An official dyslexia diagnosis is not necessary for parents to seek expert, structured literacy, Orton-Gillingham based help for their struggling readers.

 I am committed to helping your child achieve success in both their academic and emotional journeys!